carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 ---

 Thus concludes the installation process for ScenarioRunner.
 In case any unexpected error or issue occurs, the [CARLA forum](https://forum.carla.org/c/using-carla/scenario-runner) is open to everybody.
-There is an _ScenarioRunner_ category to post this kind of problems and doubts.
+There is an _ScenarioRunner_ category to post problems and doubts regarding this module.